zyntrom/Obsidian/Kalvium Class Note/Critical Thinking/Module 1/Section 3 The Lazy System and Cognitive Ease.md

 Because **willpower can be trained.** Every time you resist a distraction or temptation, you’re building that self-control muscle.
 ## Cognitive Ease

+Your **System 1** runs all these checks automatically—and decides whether or not to engage **System 2**.

+Think of your mind working in two extreme states:

+- **Easy:** Everything feels smooth.
+You're relaxed, trust your intuition, and go with the flow.
+- **Strained:** A problem shows up.
+System 2 kicks in, you focus harder, analyze more, and think critically.

+When you’re in **cognitive ease**, you're:

+- Happy
+- Relaxed
+- Likely to believe what you hear
+- Less likely to question information

+But when you're under **strain**, you're:

+- Alert and suspicious
+- More analytical
+- Less prone to errors—but also less intuitive